DecisiveAI/mdai-docs/src/install/aws.md

 *It is critical that you delete the cronjob, otherwise engine costs will increase as throughput and processing power are resource intense.*

+>Note: This is a great option if you're not ready to commit to the costs associated with ingress/egress.
+It's all local to the cluster you have just deployed, so there will not be additional charges, minus the compute required to generate and process the telemetry.

 ### Option 2 - Use real data
+1. Find the source of data (collector/agent) you'd like to point at your MDAI Engine™ instance
+2. Use your CNAME (from your host provider) or DNS (from AWS LB)
+3. Configure your agent/collector to point to the CNAME or DNS
+4. SEE RESULTS!
+Go to Visualization step for more details.

 ## Visualize
+Go to your AWS lb link

 ## Next steps